Yandex Cloud

 Accumulated cost threshold at which the VACUUM process will go idle (sleep mode).

-The minimum value is 1; the maximum value is 10000; the default value is 200.
+The minimum value is 1, the maximum is 10000, and the default is 200.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Vacuum cost page dirty All interfaces